nathanhoad/godot_dialogue_manager/docs/Writing_Dialogue.md

 - Nothing
 ```

-By default responses will just continue on to the lines below the list when one is chosen.
+By default, responses will just continue on to the lines below the list when one is chosen.

-To branch, you can provide and indented body under a given prompt or add a `=> another_title` where "another_title" is the title of another node.
-If you want to end the conversation right away you can `=> END`.
+To branch, you can provide an indented body under a given prompt or add a `=> another_title` where "another_title" is the title of another node.
+If you want to end the conversation right away you can use `=> END`.

 ```
 Nathan: What would you like?